-- ESE 567 Improvement in Reading in Secondary Schools (3) (Prerequisite: ESE 383) - EFD 500 Research in Education (3) - SPE 518 Methods: Mild to Moderate Disabilities 6-12(3) - SPE 522 Assessment of Special Populations (3) - SPE 554 Medical, Legal, and Ethical Aspects of SPE (3) - SPE 582 Practicum in Mild to Moderate Disabilities 6-12 (3) - ED 595 Internship in Education (3) - ED 596 Reflective Practices in Education (3) (Must be taken concurrently with ED 595.)
+ESE 567 Improvement in Reading in Secondary Schools (3) (Prerequisite: ESE 383) EFD 500 Research in Education (3) SPE 518 Methods: Mild to Moderate Disabilities 6-12(3) SPE 522 Assessment of Special Populations (3) SPE 554 Medical, Legal, and Ethical Aspects of SPE (3) SPE 582 Practicum in Mild to Moderate Disabilities 6-12 (3) ED 595 Internship in Education (3) ED 596 Reflective Practices in Education (3) (Must be taken concurrently with ED 595.)

-ESE 582 Methods of Teaching in Secondary Schools (3) SPE 516 Characteristics of Mild to Moderate Disabilities (3) SPE 524 Methods of Strategies for Learning and Behavior (3) SPE 533 Applied Behavior Analysis (3) SPE 534 Assessment and Classroom Management (3) SPE 560 Characteristics of Severe Disabilities (3) SPE 562 Research and Practices: Severe Disabilities 6-12 (3)
+ESE 505 Education Methods, Assessment & Technology in Secondary Ed (3) SPE 516 Characteristics of Mild to Moderate Disabilities (3) SPE 524 Methods of Strategies for Learning and Behavior (3) SPE 533 Applied Behavior Analysis (3) SPE 534 Assessment and Classroom Management (3) SPE 560 Characteristics of Severe Disabilities (3) SPE 562 Research and Practices: Severe Disabilities 6-12 (3) SPE 500 Survey Course in Special Education (3) (Required for students who have not previously met the special education requirement)

-ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
+^{} ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
 This must be scheduled during the last semester of course work.